sardcat/School_District_Analysis/README.md

 1. Schoool Summary Thomas High School First Iteration (all data)
 ![](/Resources/figure01.png)

-2. School Summary Thomas High School Ammendd (9th grade data removed)
+2. School Summary Thomas High School Ammended (9th grade data removed)
 ![](/Resources/figure02.png)

-*
+* On the individual school level, removing the 9th grade data for Thomas High School had a drastic impact in metrics.
+This is to be expected since, in theory, this removes data for approximatly 1/4th of the student body.
+All % Passing scores drop from values in the 90% range down to the 60% range.